Avaiga/taipy-doc/docs/manuals/gui/pages.md

 temporary use, such as providing specific parameters for the application.
 Taipy lets you create such elements using the [pane](viselements/pane.md) block.

-A pane can appear from any border of you page, next to or on top of the page, and disappears when the user clicks outside its area.
+A pane can appear from any border of your page, next to or on top of the page, and disappears when the user clicks outside its area.

 A pane can be defined using the `Partial^` class, or directly in the page